eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

-In addition the applications `iox-wait-for-service` and `iox-discovery-monitor` demonstrate how to write custom discovery functionality to wait for specific services or monitor the availability of services, respectively.
+In addition the applications `iox-wait-for-service` and `iox-discovery-monitor` demonstrate how to write custom discovery functionality to wait for specific services or monitor the availability of services respectively.

 <!--## Expected Output-->
 <!-- @todo Add expected output with asciinema recording before v2.0-->